💌Become a special free WeCookier member. Gift included! 🎁 🛒Visit Shop Gotta-havs!

 Icing Images is a super company.
 Their customer service is second to none.

 There are other companies, of which I know nothing about their service or products.
-Once you hit on a company with outstanding service, why change?
+Once you hit on a company with outstanding product and service, why change?

 I looked into buying a copier through Canon, which is the brand that accommodates edible ink.
 This is the brand Icing Images sells.